radhakrishnaa/NSG-REST-API-noteook/README.md

   - Tool names can be found at Developer->Documentation (Tools: How to Configure Specific Tools)
   - create a new application at Developer->Application Management (Create New Application)
   - save the Application Key for use in REST requests
-- A jupyter notebook server must be installed to run the notebook

 This notebook is inspired from the IPython tutorial notebook present in the NSG portal